Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 The original vision of this project was to compare the chromosomal tree with each individual gene tree in the molecule.
 However, given time constrains, this project will present a 'Lite' version of the original vision focusing on the comparison of the main phylogeny constructed using the complete chromosome K sequences with 3 genes (gene a6, Gene CI, gene BigGene) and 1 neutral marker.
 Quality control measures for tree inference were estimated and plotted using ggplot2.
 As way to explore tree-space 10% of all proposed topologies(see suplemental code) were extracted and plotted with the highest posterior tree overlaid on top.

 Phylogenetic visualizations were produced in R using ggtree(https://www.bioconductor.org/packages/3.3/bioc/vignettes/ggtree/inst/doc/ggtree.html) and ape(https://cran.r-project.org/web/packages/ape/index.html).
 Visualization of posterior probabilities were produced using ggplot2.
 For some clustering tests, ape phylogenetic objects were converted to dendrogram objects and analyzed using the R package dendextend (https://cran.r-project.org/web/packages/dendextend/index.html).
 Blomberg's K estimates of phylogenetic signal were estimated using the R package "picante" (https://cran.r-project.org/web/packages/picante/index.html).
+Phennograms were plotted in R using a custom function by Liam Ravell "phenogram" (http://blog.phytools.org/2011/12/traitgram-with-mapped-discrete.html).
 Many clustering analyses were conducting under the assumptions that ultrametric phylogenetic trees, like dendrograms, can be seen as sets of nested lists possessing particular attributes.
 These clustering analyses mainly investigated the similarity between trees inferred using the entirety of the data set vs. trees inferred using only subsets of the data (chromosome trees vs. locus trees).
 These methods consist of: a) Tanglegrams, a comparison method that investigates the similarities in hierarchical clustering between the locus and chromosomal trees.
 Tanglegrams allows for the estimation of "entanglement", a parameter which indicates the degree in which the branches and tips retain order between trees (lower entanglement suggests highest conservation of structure).
 Since tree topology can be represented in multiple ways, the relationship between two trees may not be entirely intuitive at face value.
 Built in algorithms in dendextend were used to "disentangle" tree visualization such that both topologies are visualized to the highest degree of similarity.
 Tree similarity was compared quantitively using two metrics, Baker's Gamma Index (Baker, 1974) measures the degree of association between two sets of hierarchical clusters (trees in this case), and The Fowlkes-Mallows Index (Fowlkes and Mallows, 1983).
 Statistical confidence for the Baker's Gamma Index was estimated using a permutation test (here done with 100 repetitions) as follows:

 ```{r}